pymor/pymor/docs/source/tutorial_basis_generation.md

 Reduced basis methods are snapshot-based, which means that they build the reduced space as a linear subspace of the linear span of solutions of the `fom` for certain {{ parameter_values }}.
-The easiest approach is to just pick these values randomly, what we will do in the following.
+The easiest approach is to just pick these values randomly, as we will do in the following.
 First we define a training set of 25 parameters:

 ```{code-cell} ipython3